bocchino/AppleCore/DOS3.3/README.txt

 This directory contains the following Apple II DOS 3.3 disk images:

-1. EXAMPLES.v2d: Source code and object code for the programs in AppleCore/Examples/ac.
+1. EXAMPLES.v2d: Source code and object code for the programs in AppleCore/Examples, except for Mini Adventure.

-2. MINI.ADVENTURE.v2d: Source code and object code for the program "Mini Adventure" in AppleCore/Examples/MINI.ADVENTURE.
+2. MINI.ADVENTURE.v2d: Source code and object code for the program "Mini Adventure" in AppleCore/Examples/MiniAdventure.

+3. LIB.v2d: The AVM and library source files needed to assemble the files on disks 1 and 2.

-3. SHELL.EDITOR.dsk: A shell editor that's a bit nicer than the native Apple II one, plus older ROM images patched to work with the editor.
+4. SHELL.EDITOR.dsk: A shell editor that's a bit nicer than the native Apple II one, plus older ROM images patched to work with the editor.
 The editor resides in $D000 RAM bank 1, so it works seamlessly with whatever is in bank 2 (usually Applesoft or Integer BASIC).
-Also, the editor is invoked automatically by AppleCore programs that ask for input via MON.GETLN.
+Also, once installed the editor is invoked automatically by AppleCore programs that ask for input via MON.GETLN.

 Please note: